Evepp/evepp.github.io/about.md

 ---

 Hello!
 I'm Evelyn Pomasqui, a lifelong learner and knowledge seeker.
-This blog is where I share my learning experiences, research projects, and insights into various subjects including programming, statistics, data science, and more.

 Feel free to browse my latest posts and learn along with me!